corei8/ordotools/output/ordosite/ranking.md

+---
+layout: rubric_layout
+category: rubrics
+title: "Rubrics"
+back: /rubrics
+---

-This numbering system is essental to the proper working of the ranking system.
+This numbering system is essential to the proper working of the ranking system.

 # Occurance